kturgut/reactive-kitchen-order-delivery/README.md

        1. CriticalZone is controlled by a constant currently with default=2 seconds
  1. If the overflow shelf is still full
    1. While overflow is over capacity: discard the product with the newest order creation timestamp.
 This is so that we minimize the time the customer gets feedback and we reduce waste if the product is already on the way to delivery

 # Considerations for Improvement
 1. Swapping products between overflow and other shelves can be started before waiting for overflow shelf to be full to further optimize shelf life
 1. If CourierAssignments can be adjusted by ShelfManager based on what product is at risk of expiration, it would improve customer satisfaction
 1. Further improvement after relaxing courier assignments might be that: we can learn from past orders as to what the likelyhood of a particular 'temperature sensitive' shelf to open up might be, and run a short simulation into the future to decide which product to discard.
+1. Improved Test Coverage.
+I put coverage mostly around complex areas, but simply this project is too big to have full coverage without additiona time which I don't have.

 # Getting Started
-1. CloudKitchens actor is the main controller that starts the entire ActorSystem.
+1. Coordinator actor is the main controller that starts the entire ActorSystem.
 ## Run main Simulation
-1. Find Reactive Application under src/main/scala/reactive/CloudKitchens file.
-It is a runnable Application.
+1. Find Reactive Application under src/main/scala/reactive/Reactive file.
+1. It is a runnable Application.
 Right mouse click on the green triangle in Intellij and run it.
-1. Currently it sends two messages to CloudKitchens actor that it starts
+1. Currently it sends two messages to Coordinator actor that it starts:
    1. demo !
 Initialize
    1. demo !
 RunSimulation(numberOfOrdersPerSecond = 2, shelfLifeMultiplier = 1f, limit = 200, resetDB = false)
 1. You can modify these simulation settings:
-         1. numberOfOrdersPersecond controls the throttle setting of stream from Customer to OrderProcessor
+    1. numberOfOrdersPerSecond controls the throttle setting of stream from Customer to OrderProcessor
     1. shelfMultiplier: if you want to experiment system behavior for faster expiring products set this to a number between 0 and 1 as multiplier
     1. limit: controls number of messages that will be processed from orders.json file.
-         1. resetDB: If you want to reset the database state (in OrderMonitor) you can turn this on, or simply delete the files under /target/cloudKitchens/journal and /target/cloudKitchens/snapshots
+    1. resetDB: If you want to reset the database state (in OrderMonitor) you can turn this on, or simply delete the files under /target/reactive/journal and /target/reactive/snapshots
 1. Alternative setting:
     demo !
 RunSimulation(numberOfOrdersPerSecond = 10, shelfLifeMultiplier = 0.1f, limit = 200, resetDB = false)
 1. After 5 seconds of no activity, program will automatically shutdown by OrderMonitor and OrderLifeCycle Report will be printed to the log.
 ## Note on OrderMonitor
 1. OrderMonitor is a persistent actor.
 If you run the simulation multiple times, Customer gets the last orderId from previous runs and automatically updates